-Participant Type: Adult female inmates aged 15 to 40.

-Sample Size: NA Study Published: 1999
+Participant Type: Adult female inmates aged 15 to 40 Sample Size: NA

-Data Type: Qualitative/interpretive inquiry: Interviews conducted with program director, staff and participants; questionnaires administered to inmates and staff; participant observation; analysis of inmates' creative writing bonding, trust, and intimacy were reported by inmates and corroborated by staff.
+Data Type: Qualitative/interpretive inquiry: Interviews conducted with program director, staff and participants; questionnaires administered to inmates and staff; participant observations; analysis of inmates' creative writing Evaluation Focus: Benefits of participation in the program for inmates, artist facilitators, and staff, particularly in self-esteem, positive and creative life skills, and in the meaning of dance involvement.

+Summary of Impact: Inmate participants self-reported increased self-esteem as a result of mastery of new skills.
+Other benefits reported were bonding with others, shared meaningful experiences and deepened friendships.
+Improved skills in conflict resolution, bonding, trust, and intimacy were reported by inmates and corroborated by staff.
 Staff also reported an increase in group collaboration.
-The program provided positive links with the outside world, including, family and friends.
-Improvements benefited individuals, general prison population as well as the wider community.
+The program provided positive links with the outside world including, family and friends.
+Improvements benefited individuals, the general prison population as well as the wider community.

-Evaluation Focus: The study focused on examining the benefits of participation in the program for inmates, artist facilitators, and staff, particularly in self-esteem, positive and creative life skills, and in the meaning of dance involvement.

-Summary of Impact: Inmate participants self-reported increased self-esteem as a result of mastery of new skills.
-Other benefits reported were bonding with others, shared meaningful experiences, and deepened friendships.
-Improved skills in conflict resolution,